marshwally/GW2-DecoRBT/README.md

 > RBT_shift 	= the new prop (point of reference) moved to new location

 # How to Use
-Copy the 'GW2 DecoRBT.py' from the 'source' folder to your own PC, and place the two XML files needed in the same folder as your code.
+Copy the `GW2 DecoRBT.py` from the `source` folder to your own PC, and place the two XML files needed in the same folder as your code.
 Double click it and wait for it to generate the output XML.
-See the requirements below to be able to make use of the source code, otherwise you might want to look inside 'executable' folder and download the 'GW2 DecoRBT.exe' from there to run it without any requirements.
+See the requirements below to be able to make use of the source code, otherwise you might want to look inside `executable` folder and download the `GW2 DecoRBT.exe` from there to run it without any requirements.

 ## Requirements
   - Python 3.8 or higher